Spring in Berlin

 Spring in Berlin (Frühling in Berlin) is a 1957 West German romantic comedy film directed by Arthur Maria Rabenalt and starring Sonja Ziemann, Gerhard Riedmann, and Gardy Granass.
-It was shot at the Tempelhof Studios in Berlin and on location across the city.
+It was shot at the Tempelhof Studios in West Berlin and on location across the city.
 The film's sets were designed by the art directors Hans Kuhnert and Wilhelm Vorwerg.

+Elsewhere in Europe the movie's more dramatic elements were emphasised to suggest a Hitchcockian suspense thriller.